Bradley-Hower/201-reading-notes/class-03.md

 ### Loops

 An example of when a Loop is useful in JavaScript is when something needs to be iterated multiple times.
 A simple example of this is taking a list of 50 numbers and removing all the numbers that are greater than 10.
 To write the code for this without using a loop would require one to write 50 conditional statements, one for each number in the array!
 Loops are useful indeed.

+## Things that I want ot know more about

+I hope to learn how to use loops most effectively and mostly just gain some experience using these different pieces of code.